 Overview

-Patricia Holdings makes setting up a Limited by Guarantee Company simple.
+Patricia Holdings makes setting up a Public Company Limited by Guarantee simple.
 This company type can be ordered online or by completing a manual order form and returning it to us by email.

-A Limited by Guarantee company (LBG) is a common company structure used for not-for-profit and charitable organisations in Australia such as recreational clubs, cultural communities and charitable organisations.
+A Company Limited by Guarantee (CLG) is a common company structure used for not-for-profit and charitable organisations in Australia such as recreational clubs, cultural communities and charitable organisations.
 It is a type of public company formed on the principle that the liability of members is limited to the amount they agree to contribute if the company is wound up.
-This amount is known as a members guarantee and is specified at the time of incorporation.
+This amount is known as a members guarantee and is specified at the time of company registration.

 Please refer to the Help Centre to read more about Limited by Guarantee companies and information to help you decide which constitution is right for you.